Understanding Exotic Veterinarian Care: Why Consultant Attention Matters

 What to Expect During a Visit

-During a visit, an exotic veterinarian will perform physical exams, ask questions about diet and habitat, and may conduct specialized tests.
+During a visit, an exotic veterinarian will perform physical exams, ask questions about diet and habitat, and may conduct Consultant tests.
 Building a relationship with your vet can lead to personalized recommendations and a better understanding of your pet's health needs.

 Expect the examination to go beyond the typical pet health checkup.
 Unlike dogs or cats, the range of normal in exotic pets can be so wide that a physical exam might include scrutinizing the pet's weight, examining blood samples, and possibly conducting advanced imaging studies.
 Exotic pets often mask their symptoms, so vets use a more detailed approach to ensure comprehensive assessments.